Minimum wage: Empirical studies

 Wellington (1991) updated Brown et al.'s research with data through 1986 to provide new estimates encompassing a period when the real (i.e., inflation-adjusted) value of the minimum wage was declining, because it had not increased since 1981.
-She found that a 10% increase in the minimum wage decreased the absolute teenage employment by 0.6%, with no effect on the teen or young adult unemployment rates.
+She found that a 10% increase in the minimum wage decreased absolute teenage employment by 0.6%, with no effect on the teen or young-adult unemployment rates.

-Some research suggests that the unemployment effects of small minimum wage increases are dominated by other factors.
+Some research suggests that other factors dominate the unemployment effects of small increases in the minimum wage.
 In Florida, where voters approved an increase in 2004, a follow-up comprehensive study after the increase confirmed a strong economy with increased employment above previous years in Florida and better than in the US as a whole.
 When it comes to on-the-job training, some believe the increase in wages is taken out of training expenses.
 A 2001 empirical study found that there is "no evidence that minimum wages reduce training, and little evidence that they tend to increase training".

 The Economist wrote in December 2013: "A minimum wage, providing it is not set too high, could thus boost pay with no ill effects on jobs....America's federal minimum wage, at 38% of median income, is one of the rich world's lowest.
 Some studies find no harm to employment from federal or state minimum wages, others see a small one, but none finds any serious damage. ...
 High minimum wages, however, particularly in rigid labour markets, do appear to hit employment.
 France has the rich world's highest wage floor, at more than 60% of the median for adults and a far bigger fraction of the typical wage for the young.
 This helps explain why France also has shockingly high rates of youth unemployment: 26% for 15- to 24-year-olds."